 On a related note, there's a very rare butterfly called the Glanville Fritillary that lives in the wild on the Isle of Wight.
 If you know what that is, then you'll be very excited about the prospect of spotting one.
 Compton Bay's cliffs and Mottistone Estate are two popular spots for seeing them.

-Riding a horse along the beach always looks great fun in slow motion on films, so presumably it is several times more fun in real time.
+Riding a horse along the beach always looks great fun in slow motion on films, and it is several times more fun in real time.

-Options for getting into horse riding include Island Riding Centre, Newport, Sally's Riding School, Bembridge and Hill Farm Stables, Freshwater.
+Options for getting into horse riding include Island Riding Centre in Newport, Sally's Riding School in Bembridge/St Helens and Hill Farm Stables in Freshwater.

 If you are staying at Nodes Point Holiday Park, then you can sign up with them for horse riding on one of the nearby beaches.

-Options for getting into horse riding include Island Riding Centre, Newport, Sally's Riding School, Bembridge and Hill Farm Stables, Freshwater.
+Options for getting into horse riding include Island Riding Centre in Newport, Sally's Riding School in Bembridge/St Helens and Hill Farm Stables in Freshwater.

 If you are staying at Nodes Point Holiday Park, then you can sign up with them for horse riding on one of the nearby beaches.